 The level of dominance varies but there is no doubt that a driven leader outperforms a committee approach.
 Decisions can be made more quickly and the firm has the agility to focus around a particular position without internal politics getting in the way.

-A marketer well respected internally and not afraid to bring in external expertise
+A marketer that is well respected internally and not afraid to bring in external expertise